dawidd6/p2p/README.md

 ## Usage

-Run `p2p` program to control the daemon.
+- `p2p` program to control the daemon.
-Run `p2pd` program to start the daemon.
+- `p2pd` program to start the daemon.
-Run `p2ptrackerd` program to start the tracker.
+- `p2ptrackerd` program to start the tracker.